Culture Forum North Symposium

 See here for more information about our speakers and their themes.

-Delegates will have the opportunity to discuss emerging questions, to share experience and to explore potential action through market place conversations.
+Delegates had the opportunity to discuss emerging questions, to share experience and to explore potential action through market place conversations.

-It will make for a lively and dynamic event with peers from diverse arts and heritage organisations, universities and sector bodies from across the North and beyond, who share a commitment to working together to build a more resilient cultural sector.
+It was a lively and dynamic event with peers from diverse arts and heritage organisations, universities and sector bodies from across the North and beyond, who share a commitment to working together to build a more resilient cultural sector.